 1. Analytical Competency Checkpoints

 The true analytical wizards that every successful organization relies upon are responsible for so much more than merely analyzing financials.
 Rather, they isolate trends in product, customer, project, and expense data to explore real-time information and better understand its potential impact on operations and decision-making of all regards.
-By integrating Robotic Process Automation into existing systems, these financial wizards will no longer have to rely on finance to equip them with the necessary data to drive their financial exploration.
+By integrating RPA into existing systems, these financial wizards will no longer have to rely on other finance professionals to equip them with the necessary data to drive their financial exploration.